 - Who features within parental delusions;

-- Who is involved in his / her parent's obsessional compulsive behaviours;
+- Who is involved in their parent's obsessional compulsive behaviours;

 - Who becomes a target for parental aggression or rejection;

-- Who has caring responsibilities inappropriate to his / her age and should be assessed as a young carer;
+- Who has caring responsibilities inappropriate to their age and should be assessed as a young carer;

 - Who may witness disturbing behaviour arising from the mental illness;